 - 4.11.1 A student who has missed a WE or any other course requirements because of illness or other compelling reason may appeal with supporting documents to the Dean for an Academic Concession for the approval of the Senate.
 In case of a written examination, the student should submit an application with supporting documents within the time period specified under the clause on Absence from Examination of By-Law No. 15: Conduct of Examination from the date of an examination.
-In instances where a student misses any other course activity such as CA, the student should submit the application with supporting documents before the last date of academic activities of the relevant semester or term. - 4.11.2 In case where a student under Engineering (Common Intake) requests for an academic concession for Semester 1 for the purpose of field selection, such decision shall be taken by the Medical Appeals Board subject to approval of the Senate, and the field selection will be made giving any concessions so granted.
-Academic concessions for field selection will only be granted in strict compliance with the procedure.
+In instances where a student misses any other course activity such as CA, the student should submit the application with supporting documents before the last date of academic activities of the relevant semester. - 4.11.2 In case where a student under Engineering (Common Intake) requests for an academic concession for Semester 1 for the purpose of field selection, such decision shall be taken by the Medical Appeals Board subject to approval of the Senate.